elastic/apm-agent-python/docs/reference/sanitizing-data.md

 ::::

 The default set of processors sanitize fields based on a set of defaults defined in `elasticapm.conf.constants`.
 This set can be configured with the `SANITIZE_FIELD_NAMES` configuration option.
 For example, if your application produces a sensitive field called `My-Sensitive-Field`, the default processors can be used to automatically sanitize this field.
-You can specify what fields to santize within default processors like this:
+You can specify what fields to sanitize within default processors like this:

 ```python
 ELASTIC_APM = {